Michael de Mesa

-Michael Edward Gil Eigenmann ([ˈhil ˈaɪɡɛnmɐn]; born May 24, 1960), known professionally as Michael de Mesa ([de ˈmɛsa]), is a Filipino film and television actor, and director.
+Michael Edward Gil Eigenmann ([ˈhil ˈaɪɡɛnmɐn]; born May 24, 1960), known professionally as Michael de Mesa ([de ˈmɛsa]), is a Filipino actor and director.

 Early life

 Born as Michael Edward Gil Eigenmann to performer Eddie Mesa and actress Rosemarie Gil, he and his siblings, Mark and Cherie, grew up steeped in the arts.
 He is the uncle of Gabby Eigenmann, Tim ″Sid Lucero″ Eigenmann, Max Eigenmann, and Andi Eigenmann.
 De Mesa is of Swiss, Spanish, and Filipino descent.

 Career

 De Mesa began acting at age 16 in 1975 in Araw-araw, Gabi-gabi, and he remains active in film and television.

+His most notable roles include the titular role of Gardo Valiente in the afternoon drama Valiente and as Damian Valiente in its remake, Ravenum in Mulawin, and as Jaime in Kasalanan Bang Ibigin Ka?, where he co-starred with his son Geoff Eigenmann.

-Since 2016, he appeared as Pat.
-Ramil "Manager" D. Taduran in ABS-CBN TV series, Ang Probinsyano while serving as one of the series' directors.
+From 2016 to 2022, he appeared as Pat.
+Ramil "Manager" D. Taduran in the ABS-CBN primetime series, Ang Probinsyano while serving as one of the series' directors.

 Personal life

 De Mesa wed actress Gina Alajar in 1978.
 Their marriage lasted 23 years before they separated in 2001.
 Their marriage was annulled in 2006, but bore three children, all of whom are in show business: Ryan, Geoff, and AJ Eigenmann.
 He married Julie Reyes in September 2011.
 She is a dancer/choreographer from Hotlegs, Manila's premier jazz group.
+He was diagnosed with hepatitis C in 1999, but was cured of the disease in 2018.